chromadrive/NewsFlash-App/NewsFlash-SERVER/README.md

 _Part of a CS198-001 Project by [@chromadrive](github.com/chromadrive) [@zeyanaAM](github.com/zeyanaam) and [@aaronhoby](github.com/aaronhoby)_

+## Super Duper Important Info!

+The code included in this folder is incomplete (as I do not have access to one of the computers I used to write part of the API at the time of submission) and may not properly compile.
+Please refer to our distribution version on our dedicated server repo for reference and more information: [https://github.com/chromadrive/NewsFlash-backend](https://github.com/chromadrive/NewsFlash-backend)

-This API is hosted live at [http://newsapp-backend2.herokuapp.com/](http://newsapp-backend2.herokuapp.com/) !
+Also, this API is hosted live at [http://newsapp-backend2.herokuapp.com/](http://newsapp-backend2.herokuapp.com/) !
 Works better than building this source and running it yourself :)

 ## Usage